MultiCoders/Random_Cool_Mod/readme.txt

 TODO:

-Bags (backpacks)
-Barrels  (its realeased but needs some MAJOR debugging!)
 ADD BAMBOO!!!!!
 (Bamboo stick/sword is reccomended for training, or whipping your children ]:-) Add (if possible) maple tree
 Add maple Syrup which you can get by right clicking a tool knife on a tree